 It Is Enough To Announce Jesus

-John the Baptist’s disciples were concerned that their popularity was decreasing while Jesus was attracting much greater crowds.
-So John had to explain again what he had already said: that he was not the Christ, but had been sent to announce Him to the world.
-That was the task he had received from God and he knew it would be wrong to go beyond his commission.
+John the Baptist’s disciples were concerned that John’s (and therefore their) popularity was decreasing while Jesus was attracting much greater crowds.
+So, John had to explain again what he had already said: that he was not the Christ, but had been sent to announce Him to the world (John 1:19-27).
+That was the task he had received from God (Luke 1:16-17; Luke 1:76-79) and he knew it would be wrong to go beyond his commission.
 To do so would be to give out what he had not received: that ministry would be hollow and empty.

-Because we are all born as sinners, our natural default attitude is self-centredness, pride, and competitive arrogance.
-None of these qualities were in Jesus, nor do they achieve His purposes.
+Because we are all born as sinners (Psalm 51:5), our natural default attitude is self-centredness, pride, and competitive arrogance.
+None of these qualities were in Jesus, nor do any of them achieve His purposes.
 The reason for churches or ministries to want to make a name for themselves is usually simple.
 Like those who built the Tower of Babel (Genesis 11:4) it is self-centred, self-glorifying pride.
 All those who love Jesus must resist this temptation, being willing to let God shape us and the churches.
-Religious envy has no place in Heaven and the best way to dispose of it is to let Jesus Christ be Lord.
-Yet is hard to fight against those sinful default characteristics which may have been with us a long time, but the reason we must is because they will never glorify Jesus nor bless us.
+Religious envy has no place in heaven and the best way to dispose of it is to let Jesus Christ be Lord.
+Yet it is hard to fight against those sinful default characteristics which may have been with us a long time.
+But we must deal with them because they will never glorify Jesus nor bless us.

 © Dr Paul Adams